Robert J. Warren

-Robert J. Warren (born 1933, died April 23, 2022) was the president emeritus of LECO Corporation, a pioneer in the development of carbon determination instrumentation for use in the iron and steel industry, and other types of analytic instrumentation for use in organic and metallographic analysis and separation science.
+Robert J. Warren (1933 – April 23, 2022) was the president emeritus of LECO Corporation, a pioneer in the development of carbon determination instrumentation for use in the iron and steel industry, and other types of analytic instrumentation for use in organic and metallographic analysis and separation science.
 He was the recipient of the 2017 Pittcon Heritage Award for his contribution to scientific instrumentation.

 Career

 In 1968, Robert J. Warren joined the family-owned Laboratory Equipment Corporation (LECO).